hoangduytran/blender-manual/manual/modeling/meshes/editing/face/triangles_quads.rst

    :Menu:      :menuselection:`Face --> Triangles to Quads`
    :Shortcut:  :kbd:`Alt-J`

-This tool converts the selected triangles into quads by taking adjacent triangles and removing the shared edge to create a quad, based on a threshold.
+This operator converts selected triangles into quads by merging adjacent triangles and removing the shared edge to form a quad, based on a threshold.

-This tool can be applied on a selection of multiple triangles.
+It works with a selection of multiple triangles at once.

-This means you can select the entire mesh and convert triangles that already form square shapes -- to be converted into quads, without having to concern yourself with individual faces.

-Alternatively you can force this operation selecting a pairs of faces (see hint below for other ways of joining).
+This means you can select the entire mesh to convert triangles that already form square shapes into quads, without worrying about individual faces.
+Alternatively, manually select pairs of faces to guide the operator to join them as desired (see hint below for more joining options).

-To create a quad, this tool needs at least two adjacent triangles.
-If you have an even number of selected triangles, it is also possible not to obtain only quads.
-In fact, this tool tries to create most even rectangular quads from the given triangles, which means some triangles could remain.
+To create a quad, the operator requires at least two adjacent triangles.
+If you have an even number of selected triangles, not all triangles may be converted to quads.
+The operator aims to create the most even rectangular quads, so some triangles may remain.

 .. list-table::